pearvc/debugging-interview-setup/README.md

 ## JavaScript/Node.js Setup

 ### 1. Install Node.js Dependencies
-Make sure you have Node.js (v14 or higher) installed.
+Make sure you have Node.js (v14 or higher) installed; you can check this by running `which node`.
 Then run:
 ```sh
 npm install
 ```